FL33TW00D/wgpu-mm/README.md

 The M1 8 core GPU can supposedly hit 2.6 TFLOPS of FP32.

-Our baseline is 400GFLOPS currently or ~15% of peak theoretical.
+Our baseline from [WONNX](https://github.com/webonnx/wonnx) hits 400GFLOPS currently or ~15% of peak.
 This kernel is `gemm.wgsl`.

 In [this post](https://jott.live/markdown/m1_webgpu_perf), Bram his ~900GFLOPS or ~35% of theoretical peak without using SIMD group magic, so this seems like the one to beat.

 Implementing the code from Bram's blogpost, we can see it holds up with approx ~860GFLOPs (using `create_shader_module_unchecked` which removes all bounds checking).
 With bounds checking we get 580GFLOPS.

-The excellent [Webgpu-BLAS](https://github.com/milhidaka/webgpu-blas) repo gives an example of a shader that hits 933 GFLOPs.
+The excellent [Webgpu-BLAS](https://github.com/milhidaka/webgpu-blas) repo gives an example of a shader that hits ~900 GFLOPs.
+Without bounds checking we get ~680GFLOPs.

-A custom metal shader from [Tinygrad](https://github.com/geohot/tinygrad) can hit 1800 GFLOPS or ~70% of theoretical peak.
+A custom metal shader from [Tinygrad](https://github.com/geohot/tinygrad) can hit 2000 GFLOPS or ~75% of theoretical peak.
 This shader uses SIMD groups which WebGPU doesn't support yet - but it's been proposed a few times e.g [here](https://github.com/gpuweb/gpuweb/issues/3950).

 ## Read More